 - Dizziness or loss of balance

 It’s in your best interest to schedule a doctor’s appointment after an accident in which your head experienced blunt force trauma, even if you do not feel any current symptoms.

+You can absolutely recover from a TBI.
+No matter the case, we’re here to help you through this process.
 Contact The Stewart Law Firm today at (512) 271-5112 to schedule a consultation with our team.